nitzanto/Browser-Automation/README.md

     <br />
         <br />
       </p>
        <h2 align="center"><a>How to run it?</a></h2>
   <p align="center">
-   Simply use any shell Bash and run automation.py
+   Simply use any shell like Bash and run automation.py
     <br />
         <br />
       </p>